VivekVenigalla/BacktestingEngine/README.md

 * **CoreTypes:** Defines foundational structures (`Bar`, `Order`, `Position`, `Trade`) optimized for memory and cache management.
 * **CSV Parser:** Parses local CSV files into standard vectors in RAM, utilizing RAII to minimize memory allocations.
 * **Account:** Serves as the primary ledger.
 It tracks balances and share positions using an unordered map for constant-time lookups while calculating total equity.
-* **Broker:** Manages active orders(market, limit and stop).
+* **Broker:** Manages active orders (market, limit, stop, and stop-limit) and supports short-selling with a cash-collateral guardrail.
 It utilizes an ID-keyed map to enable constant-time cancellations and handles initial order ingestion from the strategy layer.
 * **Strategy:** Enables runtime polymorphism (via virtual functions and `std::unique_ptr`) so new child strategies can be developed, swapped, and managed interchangeably by the simulation runner.
 * **Performance Metrics:** Computes total return, CAGR, drawdown (current and historical max), Sharpe/Sortino ratios, and trade-level win rate/profit factor for a finished or in-progress simulation.
 * **Logger:** Records a bar-by-bar equity curve during a run and exports it, the trade history, and the computed metrics to CSV/JSON files once a simulation completes.